isomerpages/moe-guangyangpri/_our-resources/For Students/Student Accounts.md

 </table>
 <p></p>
 <h3>Changing Passwords</h3>
 <p>Changing passwords is a yearly exercise.
-Normally, the ICT Admins will
+The ICT Admins will do a school
-do a school wide reset.
-Alternatively, if required to change a password, visit the <a href="https://idp.mims.moe.gov.sg/" rel="noopener noreferrer nofollow" target="_blank">MIMS Portal</a> and go through the "Change Password" process.</p>
+wide reset and students must attempt a log in to the MIMS Portal and will be asked to change their passwords.
+Alternatively, if required to change a password, visit the <a href="https://idp.mims.moe.gov.sg/" rel="noopener noreferrer nofollow" target="_blank">MIMS Portal</a> and go through the "Change
+Password" process.</p>
 <table>
 <tbody>
 <tr>